huntingcodes-001/blind-assist/README.md

      AI Assistant: Generate a key from OpenAI.
      OCR & Object Detection: Enable and obtain keys for the Cloud Vision API on Google Cloud Platform.

+5. For the obstacle detection pls refer to :-https://github.com/muhd360/tf-lite-object_det.

-5. Set Up Cron Jobs:
+6. Set Up Cron Jobs:
 After completing the hardware setup, configure cron jobs as specified in cronjobs.txt to run the code on system boot.